 Artificial (man-made).
-Explain: Manipulated (man-altered).
 Explain:

 &lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

 &lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.